 Previously, we've covered how to optimize your web pages for your mobile customers, but what happens when they enter the ordering process?
 Is your e-commerce shopping cart optimized for mobile?
 If you want to increase conversions and avoid exits, your order customization process needs to be optimized for mobile as well.
 Just having a mobile ordering experience that "works" isn’t enough.

 To guarantee that your mobile users have an easy time ordering and customizing your products, make sure your configure-price-quote software (CPQ) is responsive for all devices as well.
 In addition, your CPQ should be based in the cloud to improve site load times.
-Our own Powertrak CPQ software is both cloud-based and responsive to improve load times and reduce the amount of mobile shopping carts that never make it to checkout.
+Our own Powertrak CPQ software is both cloud-based and responsive to improve load times and reduce the number of mobile shopping carts that never make it to checkout.

 4. Mobile Solutions